abercompsoc/branding/README.md

 Logos and other branding for abercompsoc.

-The actual logo is still a work in progress.
-Feedback or other ideas are welcome in the form of a pull request or an issue raised against this repository.
+Feedback or other ideas for posters, graphics and anything else are welcome in the form of a pull request or an issue raised against this repository.